8mamo10/time_recorder/README.md

 - Add new employee names to column A of the Members sheet (starting from A2, A1 is for header)
 - Names will automatically appear in the dropdown when the page loads
 - Duplicate names are automatically removed
-- Names are sorted alphabetically in the dropdown
+- Names appear in the dropdown in the same order as written in the sheet

 ## Troubleshooting